markwmuller/PregnancyWidget/README.md

 The icon is from [here](https://www.freevector.com/pregnancy-icon-set-21124).

-Of course, this widget should be treated as a bit of fun by an excited dad-to-be; for any serious matters please refer to your healthcare professionals (not some random engineer).
+Of course, this widget should be treated as a bit of fun by an excited dad/mom-to-be; for any serious matters please refer to your healthcare professionals (not some random engineer).

 #  What’s New (Optional) (Maximum 4,000 Characters)